enchik0reo/news-web-app/README.md

 ## Features

 - Application backend contains three separate services (Auth, News, Api)
+- 4 levels of logging (edit in ./back/configs/local.yaml)
 - Backend services communicate with each other using gRPC
 - Auth service for user authentication
 - User can signup and login.
 Using JWT Access and Refresh tokens